Ashes in a Bottle Become Popular “Final Journey” For Deceased Loved Ones

 On July 4th 2013 sadly my father passed away, he was a very happy chap that loved to surround himself with family, happiness, joy and most of all he loved to travel.
 On July 26th 2014 I decided to send my dad on his final adventure.
 A message in a bottle containing a letter, a penny for good luck and a small tub containing dads ashes…

-She put his ashes into a bottle along with the note, a photo of Brian, and a penny for good luck.
+She put his ashes in a bottle along with the note, a photo of Brian, and a penny for good luck.
 Then, she released the bottle into the sea.

 Almost a year later, Junina Van der Hagen found Brian’s bottle washed ashore in Norway.
 Van der Hagen later released the bottle back to sea once again, and we await news of Brian’s next stop.